the-lucky-clover/calclik/README.md

 The extension uses OpenAI API for event detection.
 To set up:

 1. Get an API key from [OpenAI](https://platform.openai.com/api-keys)
-2. Click the Calendare extension icon
+2. Click the zro-day extension icon
 3. Enter your API key in the popup and save

 ### Reminders Integration Setup (Chrome)